 Immigration is often painted as primarily a Latino issue, but in reality it is a complex matter that connects and affects all of us.
 The current approach relies heavily on punitive measures, costs us billions, creates an underclass, and is an enormous drag on our economy and our humanity.

-Our current immigration system also has a detrimental impact on LGBT communities, tearing apart families and exposing hundreds of thousands of undocumented LGBT immigrants to severe discrimination in virtually every aspect of life, from education to employment.
+Our current immigration system also has a detrimental impact on LGBTQ communities, tearing apart families and exposing hundreds of thousands of undocumented LGBTQ immigrants to severe discrimination in virtually every aspect of life, from education to employment.
 Moreover, current laws deny same-sex bi-national couples the ability to protect their relationships and stay together in this country.